 Through the use of the internet, we have ensured that our reporting is timely, complete and available at minimum cost.
 All press releases, financial statements and other information are publicly available on our website: www.gwcc.nsw.gov.au.

-General Purpose Financial Statements
+General Purpose Financial Statements for the year ended 30 June 2022

 Statement by Councillors and Management